joes-git/strathisla/README.md

 - [`FullNuisanceParameters`](#fullnuisanceparameters): Poisson likelihood with nuisance parameters on the signal, background and data.
 - [`SimpleMultivariateGaussianEFT`](#simplemultivariategaussianeft): Multivariate Gaussian likelihood with no nuisance parameters.
 Two signal inputs: the first scales linearly with the parameter of interest, the second quadratically.
+- [`MultivariateGaussianCovarianceScaledEFT`](#multivariategaussiancovariancescaledeft): As above, but the signal covariance matrices are scaled by the parameter of interest

 ## Installation